Retica/Final_Project/README.md

 ## Results

-The analysis shows that the market has the potential to crash again.
+The analysis shows that the market has the potential to crash again in the near future.
 The HPI is four times what it was in 1991.
-Inflation affects everyone and will have a ripple effect on the market.
+Currently, 2022 shows that it is in class 2 compared to class 1 the couple of years before and on 2008.
+The foreclosure rates compared are also in class 2 for 2022 and class 1 in 2008.
+Once again in 2008 compared to 2022, we are one class difference.
+The foreclosure rates in 2022 is in class 3 compared to 2008 which is in class 2.
+When looking at the machine learning module for HPI and foreclosure, we can see that the classes are similar in results as HPI and household income.

 ## Dashboard

 ## Final Thoughts